Landlord Training Program

 - About Section 8 (Subsidized Housing) - the rights and responsibilities are somewhat different from typical private rentals.
 Success is found by understanding the differences.

-With the goal of building safer neighborhoods, the City of Jacksonville Neighborhoods Department along with the Jacksonville Sheriff's Office will be offering this training in Jacksonville, presented by its original developer and national trainer, John H. Campbell of Campbell DeLong Resources, Inc. on Wednesday, January 23, 2018, at the Legends Community Center, 5054 Soutel Drive, Jacksonville, Florida 32208.
+With the goal of building safer neighborhoods, the City of Jacksonville Neighborhoods Department along with the Jacksonville Sheriff's Office will be offering this training in Jacksonville, on various dates and at various locations.
+Please check the helpful links below for the schedule of trainings and registration pages.

 Landlords, property owners and managers from all areas of town are invited to attend.
-Space is limited, so advance registration is requested.
+Space is limited, only 50 seats per class, so advance registration is requested.
 Please use the links below to register and get more information.
 If you have any questions you may call the Neighborhoods Department at 904-255-8197.